 As is common, they then decided to ask for references.
 Which came back fine.
 Problem was, one of the management team was good friends with someone who had previously worked with this candidate and so decided to pick his brain as well for an extra reference.
 You can guess what happened next.
 Feedback wasn’t 100% great – next thing we knew there were doubts, hesitations and in short the whole thing unravelled faster than Donald Trump could say “You’re fired”.

 Reference checking is an important tool in hiring but only if used in the proper manner.
 Here are a few things to be considered:

-critical review samples 1) Don’t leave reference checks right to the end!
+see url 1) Don’t leave reference checks right to the end!

 Leaving reference checking until the end is pointless for two reasons.
 Firstly candidates at that stage are usually going to be seriously interested in the role and know exactly what you are looking for, so are likely to “prep” their references accordingly.
 Secondly it allows you very little time or flexibility to re-examine something that may come up in a reference.
 Once you say “all we need to do is check references”, candidates interpret that as “you’ve got the job unless something comes up in the reference”.
 Hiring managers trap themselves.

 I usually suggest my clients check references after the first interview.
 By then there is a committment from both parties and it allows you to gather more useful info – which you can re-examine if neccessary.

 References are not meant to catch candidates out and test the accuracy of their answers during the interview process.
 Unfortunately that is what most companies use it for.
 The problem is the person you are speaking to may (more likely will) have a different perspective, language and interpretation to the actual candidate you are considering.